picturamundi/36-qui/README.md

 ![microdox](images/microdox-bud.svg)

-- For commands with no dedicated ZMK key-code (e.g. navigate back and forward on webpages), I'm using shortcuts combos that work on my personal machine, but which will need to be customized for other devices.
-See the layout legend below to confirm what these shortcuts in the .keymap file are supposed to actually do.
+- For commands with no dedicated ZMK key-code, I'm calling key combos which work on my personal machine, but which will need to be customized for other devices (e.g. `Cmd-Opt-Ctrl-V` for clipboard history).
+See the layout legend below to confirm what these macros in the .keymap file are supposed to actually do.

 How does this layout compare to the popular 36-key [Miryoku layout](https://github.com/manna-harbour/miryoku/tree/master/docs/reference)?
 With the understanding that this is obviously a much less fully-featured project put together by someone with no programming experience and with only my own personal use in mind, here are nonetheless the crucial advantages for me:

   - Tap-Shift for more effortless typing, with the additional option of a traditional hold-shift in the form of a home-row mod.
-  - Tab-control on home-layer… in fact in general [there's just more that's directly accessible on the home layer](#layer-0).
+  - Tab-control on home-layer… in fact in general [there's just more that's conveniently accessible directly from the home layer](#layer-0).
   - One-handed layers for mouse-friendly use, with the additional option of two-handed use of the same inputs when that's more ergonomic.
   - DVORAK alphas with optional [QWERTY command shortcuts](#layer-3).